 The skin calipers you can purchase many places for about $25.
 Or, you can go to a local gym and ask them to measure your body fat using skin calipers.
 Be specific or they will have you use another electronic tool that uses BMI.

 Be aware that gym personnel will probably tell you they can more easily use the bio-feedback method (a hand-held electronic device).
 DO NOT use that method!
 That's no better than using the simple calculator we have here (above).
 It simply measures the speed of a small electrical current flowing through your body from the device.

 Measure Body Fat Accurately at Home

-We recommend you purchase a set of skin calipers to measure body fat much more accurately.
-You can use skin calipers in the privacy of your home.
+We recommend you purchase a set of skin calipers to measure body fat at home.
 Even a novice will get good results.

 You don't have to be a rocket scientist to figure out how to use the skin calipers.
 The only thing you need to remember is that you do not want to attempt to measure the same places within about 5 minutes of the last measurement.
 It takes a few minutes for the body to return to normal after you "pinch" with the skin calipers.

 All of that aside, feel free to use the "Body Fat Calculator" (above) so you can get an idea of your current body fat.
 If you have done exercise to increase your lean mass (muscle), your results could be as far off as 10% on the high side.
 But at the very least, you have an "idea" of your fat to lean mass ratio.